Stari Grad plain Hvar Island

 Table of Contents

-In this blog we`ll be writing about island of Hvar.
-For many, Hvar Island, is known for its “infamous” night life and in recent years it has become place where thousands of tourists flock every summer to party.
+In this blog, we`ll be writing about the island of Hvar.
+For many, Hvar Island is known for its “infamous” nightlife.
+Recently, it has become a place where thousands of tourists flock every summer to party.

-But apart from being a well-known party destination Hvar can boast with rich cultural heritage among which several were recognized by UNESCO and are protected tangible and intangible heritages of the world.
+But apart from being a well-known party destination, Hvar boasts a rich cultural heritage among which several were recognized by UNESCO and are protected tangible and intangible heritages of the world.

 Stari Grad Plain